ericproffitt/TopicModelsVB.jl/README.md

     nrlen = length(model.drecs[d])
     push!(accuracy, (nrlen - urank) / (nrlen - 1))
 end

-@show mean(accuracy) # mean(accuracy) = 0.904
 ```

-We can see that, on average, our model ranks the true hidden reader in the top 9.6% of all non-readers for each document.

 Let's also take a look at the top recommendations for a particular document,